-If having more children is in your plan but you’ve already had 3 C-Sections or more, give your body sufficient time to heal between C-Sections, the suggested waiting time is a minimum of two years, that’s 2 years from the time of your last C-Section to your next expected delivery.
+If having more children is in your plan but you’ve already had 2 or more C-Sections, give your body sufficient time to heal between surgeries.
+Preferably 20-24 months.
+That’s 20-24 months from the time of your last C-Section to your next expected delivery.
 Having C-Section surgeries too close together increases the risk of uterine rupture, so the longer your internal incision can heal the better.

-I’d also suggest checking with your doctor on using methods that can prevent c-section adhesions and scar tissue.
-These can be problematic in the future for women who have had several surgeries.
+As another precaution, check with your doctor on using methods that can help prevent c-section adhesions and scar tissue.
+Adhesions can be problematic in the future for women who have had multiple C-Section deliveries.

 P.S.
 Don’t go under the C-Section knife again without the facts.
 For more in-depth knowledge and advice on C-Section Birth and recovery , grab the Worry Free C-Section Guide - Now on Kindle!